 Narrow down your selection for the wedding breakfast and canapé choices to a few options and then arrange to attend a menu tasting with your caterer so you can decide which options you like the most, to be served on your wedding day.

-Draft the table plan
+Draft your table plan

 A task a lot of people dread as it can cause a lot of stress – when you start to put together your table plan work out who can sit next to who and who definitely cannot sit together and try and make it all make sense.
 There will be many versions of the table plan so be warned, it will not be right the first time round!

 2 months to go

 Follow up with guests who haven’t RSVP’d